 If you search eBay for “Flashlight with battery charger”, you can find hundreds or thousands of sets.
 The included batteries are very dangerous, and often include ridiculous claims!

 Please educate yourself before buying lithium-powered flashlights.
 On CPF you can read a lot about these dangers: http://www.candlepowerforums.com/vb/forumdisplay.php?107-Smoke-and-Fire-Hot-Cells-and-Close-Calls-The-dangerous-side-of-batteries

 20 – There is no quality control

 You order 2 of the same lights, and 1 of them is DOA. (dead on arrival).
-Of course, this could have happened during shipment, but in most cases, the light just hasn't been tested beforehand.
+Of course, this can happen, but in most cases, that light wasn’t tested before sending.

 21 – No warranty

-In the above example, it would be fair to send the light back and get it replaced or repaired within the appointed warranty.
-This however is sometimes even with bigger flashlight manufacturers a problem.
+In the previous example, it would be fair to send the torch back and get it replaced or repaired within the appointed warranty.
+This can even happen with more ‘premium brands’.
+Because who knows what happened during transport.

-But there is usually no warranty whatsoever for a cheap flashlight.
+But more often than not, there is no warranty for cheap flashlights.
 The only warranty you get is from the seller.

 22 – No Return Policy